attackgoat/screen-13/examples/getting-started.md

 pleasant API.
 It does use generics quite a bit, which is great for performance and compile-time checks but hard to document sometimes.
 The generated documentation is complete, albiet somewhat opaque.

 `RenderGraph` instances are cheap and easy to use and are intended for one-time use.
-There are some gotchas to be aware of:
+The design principles are:

+- Safe API abstraction for `vk::CommandBuffer`
+- Compilation implies valid and optimal Vulkan usage
+- Optimized for performance (_not code size_)

+There are some caveats - Vulkan is full of parameters of various types and _Screen 13_ cannot prevent these cases:

+- SPIR-V code, `u32`'s, `&[u8]`'s, or other arguments go unchecked: _use validation layers!_
+- Runtime panic if you declare illogical shader operations: _easy: follow `debug_assert!` advice_
+- Runtime panic if you forget to declare access to nodes: _easy: explained further down_

+Other notes:

+- There is no "manager" type: a graph is just data your program decides things like thread model
 - Shared references (buffers, images, etc.) will be 'kept alive' until `RenderGraph` is dropped
-- Dropping a `RenderGraph` is harmless at all times
+- Dropping a `RenderGraph` is harmless at all times (_except for a potential stall: see below_)

 Let's start simple and create a `RenderGraph`: